State Sex Education Policies and Requirements at a Glance

 - Nevada has no standard regarding instruction on abstinence.

 - Curriculum is not required to include instruction on sexual orientation and gender identity.

 - Curriculum is not required to include instruction on consent.

 - Parents must provide written consent for their children to participate in human sexuality education.
 This is referred to as an “opt-in” policy.

-- Nevada has no standard regarding medically accurate sex education instruction.
+- Nevada has no regulation regarding medically accurate sex education instruction.
 However, instruction on AIDS must be factual.